 We performed a comparison between AWS Auto Scaling and VMware Aria Operations for Applications based on real PeerSpot user reviews.

-Find out in this report how the two Application Performance Monitoring (APM) and Observability solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."I like the graphs provided by the tool."
+Find out in this report how the two Application Performance Monitoring (APM) and Observability solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It efficiently handles traffic, ensuring we are not running expenses and the infrastructure is strong enough to handle the load."

 "The health check integration feature ensures that the instances are healthy and capable of absorbing traffic, thus serving their purpose effectively."